 This time I hit Radnor Lake on the out skirts Nashville.
 What a great little park.
 The flower and fauna are gorgeous, but the most amazing thing is the deer and other animals that abound in the park!
 I have never seen deer that literally just look at you like, “Here I am, let me pose for ya while you snap that shot”.
 Unreal is the word!

-In 1913 the L&N Railroad Company purchased a thousand acres in the Overton hills south of Nashville for the purpose of constructing an earthen reservoir large enough to supply water for its steam engines and livestock at nearby Radnor Yards.
+Here’s a little history of the lake as provided by their website: In 1913 the L&N Railroad Company purchased a thousand acres in the Overton hills south of Nashville for the purpose of constructing an earthen reservoir large enough to supply water for its steam engines and livestock at nearby Radnor Yards.

 It was also intended to provide a private hunting and fishing preserve for L&N officials and their guests.
 But soon after construction, birds discovered the haven too and began feeding and resting there during their annual migration.